DanielSimunov/dailygrind-project/README.txt

 Thanks for checking out my website.

 I designed the site in figma, then coded it in VS code.
+Here's a link to view the design in figma: https://www.figma.com/file/T55Sqr1a5OrP00jq5Ajc3j/daily-grind?node-id=0%3A1

 I created the logo and some of the icons.